 Read A Guide to Global Grants for detailed information on planning your project, applying for a grant to fund it, carrying it out, and reporting on your progress and outcome.

 - Scholarships for graduate-level academic studies

-- Vocational training teams, which are groups of professionals who travel abroad either to teach local professionals about a particular field or to learn more about their own
+- Vocational training teams, which are groups of professionals who travel abroad either to teach local professionals about their field or to learn more about it themselves

 How they’re funded

-The minimum budget for a global grant activity is $30,000.
+The minimum budget for a global grant project is $30,000.
 The Foundation’s World Fund provides a minimum of $15,000 and maximum of $200,000.
 Clubs and districts contribute District Designated Funds (DDF) and/or cash contributions that the World Fund matches.
-DDF is matched at 100% and cash is matched at 50%.
+DDF is matched 100 percent and cash is matched at 50 percent.

 Resources & reference

 - Global Grant Application Supplement for Microcredit Projects (DOC)

 - Global Grant Calculator (XLS)